conan-io/conan-docker-tools/modern/README.md

 Now the future of ConanCenter binaries is defined, it will take time to design the transition and move everything forward, don't expect it to change soon.

+## Ubuntu 18.04 Bionic as default distro (October 2022)

+Since Conan 1.53.0, we have adopted Ubuntu 18.04 as base distribution for all modern images.
+Some important packages started to require new glibc versions or newer system packages which are not available on Ubuntu 16.
+For Conan Center there is no impact, all tooling packages (CMake, Ninja, autoconf, ...) are built only with GCC 5, from the legacy folder, which keeps Ubuntu 16.
+It should affect only packages built with GCC >=10 and Clang >=11 on Linux.
+In case of questions, please, open an issue.

 ## `stdlibc++` and `libc++` versions